 The model is unique in two ways…

-It is based on psychological theory that supports the development of the individual woman.
-It is a model that facilitates a woman’s growth through coping with pregnancy and labor and becoming a mother.
-The goal is self-discovery, development and solidifying a woman’s self esteem through this process.
-It does not presume a particular outcome, but supports a woman to face the reality of coping with birth and life.
+It is based on psychological theory that supports the development of the individual.
+It is a model that facilitates a growth through coping with pregnancy and labor and becoming a parent.
+The goal is self-discovery, development and solidifying a person’s self esteem through this process.
+It does not presume a particular outcome, but supports an individual to face the reality of coping with birth and life.
 The model is both broad and deep, in order to encompass the full spectrum of women’s varying experiences and needs.
 It is an individualized approach.

 How does this kind of approach affect childbirth outcome?

-Research supports the fact that when women are able to address anxieties specific to their situations, it reduces stress in the body.
-Because these anxieties have been realized and a woman has the opportunity to resolve certain issues prenatally, her experience of labor is generally smoother and medical outcomes are better.
-If there is a complication, she is more likely to be able to cope with it, reducing physical stress for her and her baby during labor.
+Research supports the fact that when individuals are able to address anxieties specific to their situations, it reduces stress in the body.
+Because these anxieties have been realized and a person has the opportunity to resolve certain issues prenatally, their experience of labor is generally smoother and medical outcomes are better.
+If there is a complication, they are more likely to be able to cope with it, reducing physical stress for them and their baby during labor.